DanielWeber/lernos-ai/en/src/1-07-prompts-erstellen.md

 ### Prompt engineering
 The process of optimizing the prompt is referred to as "prompt engineering".
 There are also numerous sources and handouts on the Internet that provide tips for creating prompts under this term (see e.g. [collection of links on prompt engineering in the OpenAI Cookbook](https://cookbook.openai.com/articles/related_resources) for an extensive collection).
 However, although so much has been written about prompting, it is actually anything but difficult.
-Prof. Ethan Mollick writes (translated from the article [Working with AI: Two paths to prompting](https://www.oneusefulthing.org/p/working-with-ai-two-paths-to-prompting)): "The most important message is that you learn how to use AI by using AI. [...]
+Prof. Ethan Mollick writes (in his article [Working with AI: Two paths to prompting](https://www.oneusefulthing.org/p/working-with-ai-two-paths-to-prompting)): "The most important message is that you learn how to use AI by using AI. [...]
 The more you use AI, the more you develop a sense of what it is good and not so good for".
 It is therefore much more important than prompt engineering to learn how to use an AI system by using it.
 Prof. Mollick writes on X (formerly Twitter) that he observes that users get the "hang of it" after about 10 hours of using the strongest possible AI system (such as GPT-4).
 So the first step is often to get started and write with the AI chatbot in a similar way to a human.

 **Write as if to a human:** Many people use the prompt in a similar way to the search slot of a search engine or database.
 With search engines and databases, it was important to reduce the question to as few and as precise search terms as possible.
 The whole thing had to remain concise, because too much context would only have led to inappropriate hits.
 Interestingly, these rules no longer apply to language models such as ChatGPT.
 Input in colloquial language is not a problem and more detailed input usually even leads to better answers and not to the model being "confused".
-In a sense, therefore, to use AI chatbots effectively, we need to train ourselves to do the very behaviors that search slots have trained us to do for the longest time.
+In a sense, therefore, to use AI chatbots effectively, we need to train ourselves to do the very behaviors that search slots have trained us *not* to do for the longest time.

 **Prompt improvement by example:** In this section we look at specific examples to demonstrate how to make prompts more effective.
 A well-formulated prompt is critical to the quality of the response you receive from an AI system.
 Possible problems in prompt creation can include ambiguous input, unclear intentions, suggestively worded questions or the mixing of different topics.
 The aim of these examples is to gain a better understanding of precise and well thought-out prompts.